 Some of the same reasons we have auction drafts apply to auction waivers.
 It allows all teams the ability to bid on the services of a player, not just the team who is in last place.
-We don’t want to reward owners who do not pay attention enough to field a decent team or forget to change their lineup with first waiver wire choice.
+We don’t want to reward managers who do not pay attention enough to field a decent team or forget to change their lineup with first waiver wire choice.
 If you draft and lose a stud Running Back and that player’s backup is on the waiver wire, why should the last place team have an advantage in picking that player up?
-I think most owners who use auction drafts agree you should use auction waivers; it just makes sense to at least allow everyone an opportunity to bid on the services of free agent players.
+I think most managers who use auction drafts agree you should use auction waivers; it just makes sense to at least allow everyone an opportunity to bid on the services of free agent players.
 Now that I hope we all agree that auction waivers are the right way to go, we need to discuss the strategy of how to pick up these players, and how much to spend on them.

 Second, is where your personality and strategy come into